pierfrancescocillo/CPaC_Project/README.md

 ### Frequency and Volume Mapping
 In our application the frequency of the instruement changes if we get close or far to the camera with the frequency- controlling physical object, while the volume changes depending on the vertical position of the Volume-controlling physical object.

-The specific parameter that controls the frequency is the number of pixels beloning to the region (because more pixels means we are closer to the camera and viceversa), while the parameter that controls the Volume is the vertical (y position) of the center of the region (at the y=0 position of the canvas we will have no sound).
+The specific parameter that controls the frequency is the number of pixels beloning to the region (because more pixels means we are closer to the camera and viceversa), while the parameter that controls the Volume is the vertical (y position) of the central pixel of the region (at the bottom of the camera we will have no sound).

 Both of this parameters are mapped in a specific Volume or Frequency, and sent using a OSC message to Supercollider.
 In particular, the frequency is mapped in a value between 130.81 (Frequency of a C3) and 1046.5 (Frequency of a C6), allowing the theremin to cover three octaves, while the Volume is mapped in 0-1.